 Free and Sovereign State of Tamaulipas

 Tamaulipas is a birder’s and a butterfly watcher’s paradise.
-The junction of two biogeographic regions –the Nearctic and the Neotropical – accounts in part for its rich biodiversity.
+(Often said but having been there I agree - Fatbirder) The junction of two biogeographic regions - the Nearctic and the Neotropical - accounts in part for its rich biodiversity.
 The other part is explained by the presence of three great land areas – the Great North American Plains, the Coastal Golf Plains and the Sierra Madre Oriental.
 All of these things, plus the local guides and friendliness of its people, make Tamaulipas an ideal place for nature watchers coming to find neo-tropical bird and butterfly species not found further north.

 Two major areas are recommended for finding neotropical species:

 Ciudad Victoria Birding Routes